123inkt/symfony-validation-shorthand/README.md

     'tags?.*'         => 'required|string'                   // if tags is set, must be array of all strings with count > 0 ];

-// construct a constraint from the rules
+// transform the rules into a Symfony Constraint tree
 $constraint = (new ConstraintFactory)->fromRuleDefinitions($rules);

 // validate the data